 The first session of the meeting focussed on “Delivering quality seed to male and female farmers – progress and lessons from sweetpotato seed production & delivery approaches in SSA?”.
 During this session, participants had the privilege of hearing and learning from the experiences of four commercial vine multipliers from Ethiopia, Ghana and Uganda who were very clear that sweetpotato seed is their top most profitable venture.
 Despite challenges in getting a steady market for the vines, the multipliers are committed to continuously learning and improving efficiency in production through gauging market demand correctly each season and aggressive marketing to farmers of the need for quality seed for better yield to ensure that majority of the seed they produce is sold.

 ‘Sweetpotato vine multiplication business is my treasury!’
 Julius Dorese from The Volta Region of Ghana declared as he started sharing highlights of his business with participants.
 Julius Dorsese is a vine and root producer from the Volta Region of Ghana who started producing sweetpotato in 2013 through a CIP led project in his community.
 In the second year, 2014, he produced his first batch of vines for sale to potential farmers who were willing to produce OFSP roots.
-He generated a whooping sum of Ghc 4000.00 (US$769) from the sale of vines and this was his motivation as he had never sold any farm produce to rise such amount in a single season previously.
-Since that time, Dorsese has exceled and become a very popular decentralized vine multiplier in the whole of Ghana as well as in the neighbouring Togo and Benin.
+He generated a whopping sum of Ghc 4000.00 (US$769) from the sale of vines and this was his motivation as he had never sold any farm produce to rise such amount in a single season previously.
+Since that time, Dorsese has excelled and become a very popular decentralized vine multiplier in the whole of Ghana as well as in the neighbouring Togo and Benin.
 Sweetpotato is advantageous because he can grow it three times in a year depending fully on rainfed agriculture.

 One of the secrets of his success has been in keeping good records of his clients and contacting them before the start of the rains to gather information on their seed requirements beforehand.
 This way he produces knowing where to sell his vines and roots beforehand.
 Last year alone, Dorsese sold over three million vines cuttings equivalent to Ghc 150,000.00 (US$ 28,846.00).